EIE2-IAC-Labs/iac-riscv-cw-23/readme.md

 4. **Implementing Pipelining**

 # 1. Planning Single-Cycle RV321 Design #
+The planning section was done together as a group.
 <img width="900" alt="image" src="https://user-images.githubusercontent.com/69715492/205291667-2c9d8855-a6cf-4c51-a933-b5d381ea13d6.png">

 Looking at the brief and comparing our Lab 4 design with the required project design, we have the following requirements: